wp-plugins/wp-rss-multi-importer/readme.txt

 4. User view - with excerpts and images.

 == Changelog ==

+= Version 3.12 (2014-9-13) =
+* Fixed: Various issues reported during the last few weeks.
+* Enhanced: Manually deleting posts caused by the plugin will now also delete its associated featured image.
+* Enhanced: Share on LinkedIn now added to social sharing option for AutoPost and default shortcode template.
+* NEW: Only bring in items newer than n number of days old.

 = Version 3.11 (2014-9-1) =
 * Fixed: Bugs due to plugin conflicts and clearing the cron scheduler.